quisquous/cactbot/docs/LogGuide.md

 The **All** entry includes all the encounters in a zone and cannot be viewed.
 You must view individual encounters.

-The window that pops up has the text that triggers can be made against.
+The window that pops up has the parsed log lines that triggers can be made against.
-This is usually the best way to search through and find the text that you want to make a trigger for.
+This is one way to search through and find the text that you want to make a trigger for.

 ### Importing an old fight